The Bottom Line

 I really like touch screen LCD cameras for beginners, because they're so easy to use.
 Especially for children, who are already used to touch screen interfaces with iPods and smartphones, a touch screen LCD camera is a great option.
-The Touch also includes many features designed to simplify sharing the photos through social networking sites, which, again is nice for teens and young adults.
+I found during my Kodak EasyShare Touch review that this camera also includes many features designed to simplify sharing the photos through social networking sites, which, again is nice for teens and young adults.

 However, other than an extremely accurate autofocus mechanism, the Touch's image quality features aren't quite as good as I'd like to see, so the trade off with some of the cool features the Touch has is that the photography features are lacking a bit.
-Still, the Touch is well worth considering for some beginning photographers, especially at this price.
+Still, my Kodak EasyShare Touch review shows a model that's well worth considering for some beginning photographers, especially at this price.

-For such a small point and shoot camera, the Touch's autofocus was surprisingly sharp.
+For such a small point and shoot camera, I found during my Kodak EasyShare Touch review that the camera's autofocus was surprisingly sharp.
 The majority of the time, photos were focused correctly.
 Even low light photos, either close up or at a distance, tend to be sharply focused, as long as you have no camera shake.

 Like most point and shoot cameras, the Touch struggles occasionally with the quality of indoor photos, as some are blurry and others aren't exposed quite right.
 When the flash works correctly -- more on that in a minute -- flash photos are a little above average.
 Outdoor photos are sharp and bright nearly all of the time, though.